-We spent two nights at Celica Ljubljana Hostel – the famous Ljubljana prison hostel! – and share with you now all about the experience: how did it start; is it worth staying there; how much is the room; and much more!
+We spent two nights at Hostel Celica in Ljubljana – the famous Ljubljana prison hostel – and will share with you now all about the experience: how did it start; is it worth staying there; how much is the room; and much more!

 Have you ever been curious to know how it is to spend the night in a prison cell?
 We have never planned such adventure, but that’s exactly what happened to us in Ljubljana, the capital of Slovenia.
 When we were there, we decided to stay in the Celica Art Hostel (“celica” means “cell” in Slovenian), a former military prison turned into a hostel.
 We spent two nights in a small cell for two people and we will not lie, it was a quite unusual staying for us, somewhat claustrophobic, though remarkable.
 One of the most innovative hotels in Ljubljana, if not in the world.